UA-Libraries-Research-Data-Services/EDirectChemInfo/03_EDirect_PubChem_PubMed_Recipes.md

 > 1. Replace `name@xx.edu` with your email address.
 > 2. `user@computer:~$` represents an example terminal prompt name.
 Command/argument input is after the `$`.
 > 3. `\` followed by `>` on the next line represents continued terminal input.
+> 4. You should validate your own EDirect scripts and results as there may be unintentional mistakes in these recipes!

 ### PubChem

-> S01: PubChem Compound --> PubMed Citations
+> PubChem Compound --> PubMed Citations
+> Description: Search for CID 174076 in PubChem Compound and retrieve related PubMed citations via Entrez link pccompound_pubmed.

-In the below script, we first search the PubChem Compound (pccompound) database for the CID 174076 within the Compound ID field, [UID] using `esearch`.
+In the below script, we first search the PubChem Compound (pccompound) database for CID 174076 within the Compound ID field, [UID], using `esearch`.
 The `esearch` results are then piped to `elink` finding related PubMed citations (pccompound_pubmed).
-Finally, we retrieve the results with `efetch` and extract out some bibliographic citation information using `xtract`.
+Finally, we retrieve the results with `efetch` and extract out some bibliographic reference information using `xtract`.

 ```console